cristiana2412/birdwatching/README.md

 ### 2. Build the Project

-Build the Java+Spring WebFlux application using Maven either manually*, via the 'mvn clean package -DskipTests' command, or as it is currently intended, via Docker-Compose commands.
+Build the birdwatching application using Maven either manually*, via the 'mvn clean package -DskipTests' command, or as it is currently intended, via Docker-Compose commands.

 *This step is helpful for local development and testing.